andysmith2378/tictactoe/README.txt

-Plays tic-tac-toe on a three-by-four board
+Plays tic-tac-toe on a three-by-three board

 Run a new game with: